d-plaindoux/rapido/README.md

 Each service can be viewed as a function applied to a triplet (path,method,input) and produces an output as a result.
-Such design gives a language independent formalism wich can be generated to multiple targeted languages.
+Such design gives a language independent formalism which can be generated to chosen targeted languages.

 ```
 type Error = { code:Int, reason:String }